anninterpreter/100-Days-Of-MLCode/README.md

 ## Day15: Nov 01,2018
 **Today's Work** : Week 6 In 'Machine Learning With Python' By IBM on Coursera.
 Started Working on Final Project of the course i.e. Making a Best Classifier Model for Predicting if a Person can take Loan from a Bank or not.

+## Day16: Nov 02,2018
+**Today's Work** : Week 6 Cont'd In 'Machine Learning With Python' By IBM on Coursera.
+Working on Final Project of the course i.e. Making a Best Classifier Model for Predicting if a Person can take Loan from the Bank or not.